rockroman/CI_PP4-Knowledge-Flow/README.md

 ### Delete blog (modal)
 - User is presented with a pop up modal
 - Two options in a modal one to delete a blogpost or to go back
-- User Story covered with this feature:
+- User Story covered with this feature:10
  <details><summary>See Delete blog(modal)</summary>

 ![Delete blog](docs/features/delete-blog-modal.png)